meherbejaoui/meherbejaoui.github.io/_posts/2021-04-10-counting-words-in-python-with-scikit-learn's-countvectorizer.md

 ---
 title: "Counting words in Python with scikit-learn's CountVectorizer"
-excerpt: "Counting words with CountVectorizer"
+excerpt: "Using CountVectorizer to count words in multiple documents"
 categories: python
 header:
   teaser: /assets/images/python-powered.jpg